-Artificial intelligence and machine learning technology have the potential to revolutionise marketing as much as mobile, the internet and television did in the past.
+Artificial intelligence and machine learning technology have the potential to revolutionize marketing as much as mobile, the internet, and television did in the past.

 Excavating mountains of data

 Today, people juggle multiple devices and are active across an array of digital media.
 Mobile apps provide value to customers while allowing marketers to deepen their relationships with them.

 But marketers still have to excavate piles of data to answer their most pressing questions: Who are my most profitable users?
 Where are they coming from?
 How do I keep them coming back?